 I stumbled into this exhibition out of the rain, in New York in April, at David Zwirner's downtown Chelsea gallery.
 I stumbled, somehow, dripping with water, into an ostentation of resolutely UES late-middle-aged women of the fur clad, thickly painted faces and dyed hair variety, on a guided tour of the work.
 They'd come from a very different kind of uptown to the Uptown Alice painted.
 And couldn't in a way, have better shown the disparity between Neel alive, struggling, and Neel dead, flourishing.
 After the exhibition, I was encouraged to revisit Hilton's book White Girls, and it's easy to see, reading those essays again, what attracts Als to Alice's work.
 Political outrage, cultural outsiderness, love of humanity, resistant to reduction.
 He writes, of a 1943 work, Julie and the Doll, "Alice Neel's paintings fight against the status quo's determined stance to forget the living whom they feel contribute nothing to their lives, even as they make so much life around them."
 And it might well stand as a mantra for his own work.

 So, those paintings.
-Firstly they are paintings you can't help but love, paintings that capture a strange beauty, a feral honesty, they have a rugged simplicity, an enveloping humanity.
-They are paintings that encourage such pseudish adjective-noun conjunctions.
+First, they are paintings you can't help but love, paintings that capture a strange beauty, a feral honesty, they have a rugged simplicity, an enveloping humanity.
 They are paintings of people who flitted through Alice's Spanish Harlem house and sat for her.